webwart/03_src-Python/_djproject/00_djprojecct.md

 ### 15 Logo and Socia Media

-In need to use {% static .....} to link to the static/image or static/css folder
+In need to use {% static .....} to link to the static/image or static/css folder.
+I added a logo, the stylesheet, and Social media link
+### 16 Create my first view

+1. client request -> urls.py -> views.py (gathers the data to fill into the template)-> template.html
+2. Each view is a function or a closs.
+Here we use functions.
+If there is no content: def home_view(request): return render(request, 'path/t0/xxx.html)

+### 17 url.py
+1. The first urls.py always seen by the request is in the project folder  -djproject/_djproject/urls.py
+2. add this line to the URL patter list: path('about/', views.about_view, name='allpages-about'),

 ## References